 Period Flu Relief

-• Use a heating pad.
-Research (and probably your grandmother) tell us that heat is an effective tool to help with abdominal and pelvic pain.
+- Use a heating pad.
+Research7 (and probably your grandmother) tell us that heat is an effective tool to help with abdominal and pelvic pain.

-Try to include nutrient-dense foods like lots of leafy greens, berries, olive oil, nuts, and seeds which can help bring inflammation down (and keep you regular if you are feeling bloated or constipated.
+Try to include nutrient-dense foods like lots of leafy greens, berries, olive oil, nuts, and seeds which can help bring inflammation8 down (and keep you regular if you are feeling bloated or constipated.

-• Consider yoga.
+- Consider yoga.
 Movement may be the last thing on your mind when you aren't feeling well, but gentle yoga can help.
-A study on the effects of yoga and cardio for symptoms of PMS concluded that both work, but yoga was even more effective.
+A study9 on the effects of yoga and cardio for symptoms of PMS concluded that both work, but yoga was even more effective.

-Ginger can also help with pain, nausea, and other symptoms of PMS, as noted in several studies.
-And another study on young women with PMS found that supplementing with calcium for three months improved fatigue, appetite, and mood changes.
+Ginger can also help with pain, nausea, and other symptoms of PMS, as noted in several studies11.
+And another study12 on young women with PMS found that supplementing with calcium for three months improved fatigue, appetite, and mood changes.

 Of course, if your period flu significantly impacts your day-to-day routine, and you must miss school or work consistently, it's a good idea to chat with your healthcare provider to develop a plan to help you feel better fast.